libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/block.md

 ## Function `update_epoch_interval_microsecs`

 Update the epoch interval.
-Can only be called as part of the Aptos governance proposal process established by the AptosGovernance module.
+Can only be called as part of the Libra2 governance proposal process established by the Libra2Governance module.

 <pre><code><b>public</b> <b>fun</b> <a href="block.md#0x1_block_update_epoch_interval_microsecs">update_epoch_interval_microsecs</a>(libra2_framework: &<a href="../../libra2-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, new_epoch_interval: u64)